Rhea Chakraborty

-Rhea Chakraborty (/bn/) is an Indian former actress and VJ who primarily appears in Hindi films.
+Rhea Chakraborty (/bn/) is an Indian actress and VJ who primarily appears in Hindi films.
 She started her career as a VJ on MTV India.
 She made her acting debut with the 2012 Telugu film Tuneega Tuneega and later appeared in the Hindi film Mere Dad Ki Maruti (2013).

 Early life and education

 Rhea Chakraborty was born in a Bengali family at Bangalore, Karnataka.
 Her father was a Lieutenant colonel in the Indian Army.
 She was educated at Army Public School, Ambala Cantt, Ambala, and at St. Clare's School, Agra.

 Career

 Rhea started her television career in 2009 with MTV India's TVS Scooty Teen Diva where she was the first runner-up.
 She later auditioned to be a VJ at MTV Delhi and was selected.
 She has hosted several MTV shows, including Pepsi MTV Wassup, TicTac College Beat and MTV Gone in 60 Seconds.

 In 2012, she made her film debut with the Telugu film Tuneega Tuneega where she played the character Nidhi.
-In 2013 she debuted in Bollywood with Mere Dad Ki Maruti as Jasleen.
-In 2014 she played the character of Sonali in Sonali Cable.
+In 2013, she debuted in Bollywood with Mere Dad Ki Maruti as Jasleen.
+In 2014, she played the character of Sonali in Sonali Cable.

 In 2017 she appeared in YRF's Bank Chor.
 She also made cameo appearances in Half Girlfriend and Dobaara: See Your Evil.
-In 2018 she appeared in Jalebi opposite debutante Varun Mitra.
+In 2018, she appeared in Jalebi opposite debutante Varun Mitra.

 She topped the list of The Times of India's "Most Desirable Women" in 2020.
 In 2023, Chakraborty served as a gang leader on the twentieth season of Indian reality show MTV Roadies where she emerged as the winning gang leader.

+In 2026, it was announced that Chakraborty would return to acting after a 7-year gap in the Netflix show Family Business.